 The Ultimate Wyoming Souvenir – Hazel

 Hazel and I met on my first trip to Horseworks Wyoming in March 2016.
 She wasn’t ‘first string’ at Horseworks so I only learned her name after a few days, but she kept catching my attention with her soft eyes and nice coloring.
-Our wrangler for that trip, Laura, a really great horsewoman from the UK, hadn’t ridden Hazel and wasn’t sure of the last time someone had.
+Our wrangler for that trip, a really great horsewoman, hadn’t ridden Hazel and wasn’t sure of the last time someone had.

-Laura seemed to realize I wasn’t going to stop asking about her, so she agreed to help me do some groundwork with her.
-I remember approaching her with a halter the first time, half expecting her to walk away, but she stood there calmly and seemed to say “I picked you, human.
+The wrangler seemed to realize I wasn’t going to stop asking about her, so she agreed to help me do some groundwork with her.
+I remember approaching Hazel with a halter the first time, half expecting her to walk away, but she stood there calmly and seemed to say “I picked you, human.
 Not the other way around.”

-We did a join up and continued working together slowly, since Laura and I weren’t too sure how she’d react having not been ridden for a few years.
+We did a join up and continued working together slowly, since the wrangler wasn’t too sure how she’d react having not been ridden for a few years.
 Hazel is well-trained (having been trained by the great Nate Brown) but she is sensitive.
 She will only respond if you ask ‘just right’.
 She’s a great teacher.

 When I came home from the trip, I told my now-fiance Kevin about Hazel and the bond I had formed with her.
 I remember him saying, “Wow, your face really lights up when you talk about that horse.”